 Getting your degree could have taken 4 years or longer but learning computer programming or using an app only takes a few months, and by adding this skill to your resume will open a whole new world of possibilities.

 Before the internet, jobs you could work from home probably meant low-end incomes with dodgy companies, but the internet has changed that significantly.
 Many jobs that used to be strictly workplace jobs are now commonly done at home.
 For example, television editing and scoring, copyediting, journalism, tutoring and fact-based writing.
 Applying for jobs online is now more common than ever, it doesn’t matter where you are located or how old you are so far as the hiring manager is concerned you could be 32 or 65.
-If you worry about your age being an issue, note that your employer only sees your work output on your resume.
+If you worry about your age is an issue, note that your employer only sees your work output on your resume.

 Careers in Healthcare

 If you are tired of working for other people and have an idea that the world needs then starting your own business is a great way to set yourself up for retirement.
-If you're an auto technician you might want to start your own specialist automotive business where you could tune sports cars or service electric vehicles.
-If you're an instrumentation and controls engineer you might want to start up a consultancy providing outsource expertise to a mining company.
-If you're a dermantologist you could start a company that provides laser skin care or cosmetic dermatology.
+If you’re an auto technician you might want to start your own specialist automotive business where you could tune sports cars or service electric vehicles.
+If you’re an instrumentation and controls engineer you might want to start up a consultancy providing outsource expertise to a mining company.
+If you’re a dermatologist you could start a company that provides laser skin care or cosmetic dermatology.

 The point is you already have the skills and years of experience that you can take to your own business.
-There won't be security and it might be tough to start off but it means you'll be the one in charge and can shape the business and way you want, work your own hours, take as many holidays as the business allows and have a good fortune to sit on for your retirement.
+There won’t be security and it might be tough to start off but it means you’ll be the one in charge and can shape the business any way you want, work your own hours, take as many holidays as the business allows and have a good fortune to sit on for your retirement.